 2. Lemon balm

-Essential oils have been used medicinally for centuries.
+Essential oils have been used medicinally for centuries, and can even work as natural headache remedies (opens in new tab).
 One such oil thought to ease cold sores is lemon balm.

 'My favourite is lemon balm (melissa officinalis),' says Marian.
 'Research shows (opens in new tab) it has molecules to block the virus getting into the skin cells.
 Rub lemon balm cream such as Lomaherpan (opens in new tab) well into the place where you feel the cold sore coming about five times a day to prevent the sore.'